Chaplaincy Care | Te Whatu Ora - Te Tai Tokerau

 Jim Nees

 Jim trained as a Volunteer Chaplain Assistant in 2003 and has continued to enjoy his involvement in Parish Ministries.
-He was ordained in July 2012 having completed 4 and a half year's study in Auckland.
-Since 2011, Jim has been employed in his current position as Catholic Chaplain.
+He was ordained in July 2012 having completed four and a half year's study in Auckland.
+Jim has been employed in his current position as Catholic Chaplain since 2011.

 Chaplaincy – Hospital Liaison